flozoemartin/MP1/Code/BlueCrystal Paths.md

 R CMD BATCH --no-save --no-restore '--args menorr_ewas houseman Cells Pheno B 15up age_meth /newhome/ti19522/EWAS/alspac_menstruation_project' /newhome/ti19522/common_files/meffil_EWAS_script.r /newhome/ti19522/EWAS/alspac_menstruation_project/ewas_results/menorr_ewas.out
 ```

-This shell file is the 'job' that is submitted to BlueCrystal and draws on the `meffil_EWAS_script.r` to complete the analysis. _More info on what each of the elements within the shell file in the EWAS Anaysis Plan._
+This shell file is the 'job' that is submitted to BlueCrystal and draws on the `meffil_EWAS_script.r` to complete the analysis. _More info on what each of the elements within the shell file in the EWAS Analysis Plan._

 The job is then submitted to BlueCrystal using the command: